apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/filtering_links.md

 ![Product URLs printed to console]({{@asset web_scraping_for_beginners/crawling/images/product-urls.webp}})

 Notice that we might have some duplicate URLs.
-These duplicates can be easily filtered. _We will be learning about data filtering/manipulation in future lessons._
+These duplicates can be easily filtered out. _We will be learning about data filtering/manipulation in future lessons._

 ## [](#pattern-filter) Filtering with pattern matching

-Another common way to filter links (or any text really) is to match patterns with regular expressions.
+Another common way to filter links (or any text, really) is by matching patterns with regular expressions.

 > <a href="https://javascript.info/regexp-introduction" target="_blank">Learn more about regular expressions</a>.